St Thomas the Apostle

 Uniformed Organisations for children and young people

 The Church enjoys a good relationship with the Scouts, Cubs and Beavers as they are Sussex packs.
 Historically, Rainbows, Brownies and Guides have belonged to Kent packs and go to St John’s church in Kent (just up Groombridge Hill) for Remembrance Day.
 The Scouts organisations join us for Remembrance Sunday and in the past 3 years we have held a St George’s Day parade.
-The parish priest also visits to help with their Community and Faith badge sessions.
+The vicar also visits to help with their Community and Faith badge sessions.

 Other activities for Children